Days Countdown

 What Can Be Done?

-- Policy Advocacy: Supporting reforms that mandate equal pay for equal work and transparency in pay structures is crucial.
+- Policy Advocacy: Supporting laws that enforce equal pay for equal work and increase salary transparency can strengthen accountability.